Tigers vs. Cubs Player Props Betting Odds

 Carpenter Stats

-- Carpenter enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .300 with a double, three home runs, a walk and six RBI.
+- Carpenter brings a four-game streak with at least one hit into this contest.
+In his last five games he is batting .333 with a double, three home runs, three walks and seven RBI.

 Carpenter Recent Games